cakephp/docs/en/core-libraries/helpers/form.rst

     The ``$options`` parameter allows you to customize how ``input()`` works, and finely control what is generated.

-    The wrapping div will have a ``required`` classname appended if the validation rules for the Model's field do not specify ``allowEmpty => true``.
+    The wrapping div will have a ``required`` class name appended if the validation rules for the Model's field do not specify ``allowEmpty => true``.
 One limitation of this behavior is the field's model must have been loaded during this request.
 Or be directly associated to the